gigety/gigety/README.md

 # 🐸 Gigety - POC Full stack sample application.

 Gigety is a project for self learning many technologies.
 It does have a [domain deployment](https://gigety.com), however do notice it stays in dev experimental mode as it is for learning puposes only.
-Some current features include social login, oauth2, geolocation, messaging over web sockets, react front end, docker swarm deployment and orchestration.
+Some current features include:
+* social login
+* oauth2
+* geolocation
+* messaging over web sockets
+* SPA
+* container orchestration.

 ### Current Technologies
 * Docker / Docker Swarm